cseanburns/personal_knowledge_mgmt/src/p1-pkm.md

 Note that this work is licensed under the
 [GNU Free Documentation License](https://github.com/cseanburns/personal_knowledge_mgmt/blob/master/LICENSE).
-See [the info page for more
+See [the licensing page for more details](https://www.gnu.org/licenses/fdl-1.3.en.html).
-details](https://www.gnu.org/licenses/fdl-1.3.en.html).

 ---